 - Principal protection / no loss of principal in any type of market environment

 - Valuable guarantees and death benefit protection

-- The safety combined with return potential of the market
+- The protection from market losses combined with higher return potential

 - The guaranteed income for life via the Protected Income Value (PIV)